open-ephys/onix1-bonsai-docs/index.md

 > [!Warning]
 > These docs are under active development, feel free to contribute by either [raising an issue](https://github.com/bonsai-rx/docs/issues) or following the links saying **Edit this page**.

-`OpenEphys.Onix` is a library that can be used in [Bonsai](https://bonsai-rx.org/) to acquire data from ONIX devices, such as the [Open Ephys Acquisition Board](https://open-ephys.github.io/acq-board-docs/).
-For more details on the ONI specification, check out [this link](https://open-ephys.github.io/ONI/), and to learn more about ONIX devices and their implemention of ONI, click [here](https://open-ephys.github.io/onix-docs/).
+`OpenEphys.Onix` is a library that can be used in [Bonsai](https://bonsai-rx.org/) to acquire data from ONIX devices, such as the [ONIX PCIe Acquisition System](https://open-ephys.org/onix/oeps-9006).
+For more details on the ONI specification, check out [this link](https://open-ephys.github.io/ONI/), and to learn more about ONIX devices and their implementation of ONI, click [here](https://open-ephys.github.io/onix-docs/).

 ## Advantages